OscarVarelaGallardo/backEndLyon/readme.md

 2. Install the necessary dependencies using `npm install`.
 3. Configure the environment variables for your development environment.
 4. Run the application using `npm start`.
+5. Configure file .env with your credentials /MYSQL

 ## Contributing